 2. How to Automate Recurring Tasks and Filing with Quick Steps

-Use Outlook 365 to automate repetitive tasks such as inviting a particular group of people to meetings or forwarding emails to a group.
+Use Outlook for M365 to automate repetitive tasks such as inviting a particular group of people to meetings or forwarding emails to a group.
 You can also automate sequences to perform functions such as moving or deleting messages.

 The Quick Steps feature includes several templates for automating Outlook tasks, so you can save time using the following steps:

-Backup your Quick Steps, so you do not have to recreate them manually if something goes wrong with your Outlook application.
+Back up your Quick Steps, so you do not have to recreate them manually if something goes wrong with your Outlook application.
 The process requires MFCMAPI, which gives you access to your mailbox data.
 You must download MFCMAPI from the Microsoft Open Source website and install it.
 (Note, we also strongly recommend using Backupify to create backups of all your M365 data, including your Outlook Quick Steps.)

 Next, use the following steps: